jradd/django-newproj-template/readme.md

 	env.remote_static_root = '/home/<accountname>/webapps' # see how this doesn't actually include 'static' because rsync creates the 'static' dir, if the name of the app is not 'static' this WILL need to be set (see note regarding symlink in the directions for creating a static media app)

-## Setup the environment on the server and do an initial deployment:
+## Setup the environment on the server and do an initial deployment

-Setup the necessary directories and install the necessary packages via PIP:

 	$ fab production remote_setup